lvitters/rauschen/README.md

 ## cells

 The cells can range in dimensions from 1 up to the dimensions of the buffer, and can be either square or rectangular.
-The dimensions of the cells, called xStep and yStep, are determined by a custom Noise class.
+The dimensions of the cells, called **xStep** and **yStep**, are determined by a custom Noise class.
 All cells always have the same dimensions in a single frame.

 ## noise class